 Before starting her law practice, Carolyn served as a business banker at Wells Fargo, N.A.
 She added real world experience to her academic training by reviewing financial statements, preparing loan documentation, and working with a portfolio of small to medium sized businesses.
 As a business banker, Carolyn toured clients’ facilities, sat across from business owners of various ages, and learned the pain points of being in business.
 She began to build a network of strategic referral partners to add value to her banking customers and to assist with the acquisition of new clients.
-As an attorney for over twelve years, Carolyn has continued her commitment to add to and refine her network of professionals, so that Passion Law can be a resource to and add value to its clients.
+As an attorney for over sixteen years, Carolyn has continued her commitment to add to and refine her network of professionals, so that Passion Law can be a resource to and add value to its clients.

 In addition to providing high quality business law services at reasonable prices, Passion Law’s goal is to inspire, empower, and support its clients to achieve their business and personal goals.
 Carolyn has an intuitive sense about what motivates people and what they are able to accomplish.
 While meeting with Carolyn, clients often begin to dream bigger, see strategies, and consider target markets and distribution channels that they had not seen before.
 Her ability to dream with the client, and even dream past the client, inspires the client with confidence.